bplmaps/lmec-main-site/content/research/_index.md

   linkType: onsite

 ---
-## Research at the Map Center
+## Research at the Leventhal Center

 The Leventhal Map & Education Center offers research services free to the public.
 We welcome all researchers, whether you are a scholar working on a book manuscript, a Boston resident looking to discover more about the history of your home or neighborhood, or a data analyst looking to find geospatial information about demographic patterns.

-### What kind of research questions can the Map Center answer?
+### What kind of research questions can the Leventhal Center answer?

 Maps and geographic material can be useful for answering countless different types of research questions.
 To take just a handful of examples, you may find our collections useful if you want to know: